Weiss01/payout-calculator/README.md

 Another algorithm was designed to create a 2D array of the payout table which can be directly processed by the generateTableHTML function in payout.js to directly generate a table in HTML.

-Note: One of my first ever freelance projects :D
+Note: One of my first ever freelance projects made for the project SETEL management team :D